-The College graduates students from the following courses: General College, Pre-Seminary, Education, Pre-Medical, Pre-Dental, Pre-Law, Pre-Engineering, Pre-Business Administration, Pre-Nursing, and Pre-Medical Technology.
+The College graduates students from the following courses: General College, Education, Pre-Medical, Pre-Dental, Pre-Law, Pre-Engineering, and Pre-Medical Technology.

-Every student (except those few who register as "special") must, in addition to the required physical education, fulfill the requirements of the course and curriculum from which he elects to graduate.
+Every student (except those few who register as "special") must, in addition to the required physical education (see page 61), fulfill the requirements of the course and curriculum from which he elects to graduate.
 The requirements in each course are listed below.

-All full-time students registered at Calvin College are required to take courses in Bible.
-This requirement must include Bible 301.
+All full-time students registered at Calvin College are required to take courses in Religion and Theology.
+This requirement must include Religion and Theology 301.
 Students in residence for a full year are required to complete three semester hours; those in residence for two years at least six semester hours; those in residence three or four years at least nine semester hours.

 By a Semester Hour of credit is meant in each case the equivalent of one recitation a week in one subject for one semester.
-The number of hours of credit given for a particular subject is indicated in the description of that subject to be found under Description of Courses.
+The number of hours of credit given for a particular subject is indicated in the description of that subject to be found under Courses of Instruction.